Is your vinyl record warped?

 Step 2:

-Place the record on the spindle i.e. on top of a felt washer or a nozzle tip.
+Place the record on the platter, i.e, on top of a felt washer or a nozzle tip.
 Now, you will see the space between the platter and your record.

 Step 3:

-Place the clamp on the spindle and apply a little pressure on the clamp using your fingers until the record touches the platter properly and then, tighten the knob of the clamp.
+Place the clamp on the spindle and apply gentle pressure using your fingers until the record sits perfectly on the platter and then, tighten the knob.

 That’s it.
 After tightening the knob, you will see the record sits perfectly fine on the platter.